contentful/contentful.java/README.md

 To guarantee ordering, the use of the `.orderBy` method is required: It enforces the _Array_<sup><a href="https://www.contentful.com/developers/docs/references/content-delivery-api/#/introduction/collection-resources-and-pagination" title="A collection of Resources from Contentful.
 Containts meta information about number and limits of the Resources it contains."/>i</a></sup> to be in a predictable order.

-The following code can be used to request all Entries:
+The following code is used to request all Entries:

 ```java
 // get the amount of Entries, without fetching the actual content